amomen9/SQLServer-DBA-Tools/Documents/setup_MSSQL_multisubnet_AlwaysOn.md

 Note that obviously both cluster and listener can only be online on 1 subnet at the same time, i.e. when they are online on one subnet, they will be offline on the other one.
-So, in order for the disaster recovery node to serve the application, either an IP forwarding service must redirect the requests to 192.168.241.115 to 10.10.10.115, or the application connection string must point to this new listener IP address with a different subnet.
+So, in order for the secondary subnet node to serve the application, either an IP forwarding service must redirect the requests to 192.168.241.115 to 10.10.10.115, or the application connection string must point to this new listener IP address with a different subnet.